nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [ ] !! discuss AXI-bus read/write transaction vs buffer size
 - [ ] memory reads are in cache lines, so 32bytes at time, take this into account
 - [ ] discuss "pmc_execution_overhead.png"
+- [ ] discuss scalability of pipes and sockets